meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **499** bytes are used, leaving 11 bytes for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **497** bytes are used, leaving 13 bytes for any potential improvements.

 Byte saving leaderboard:
  - Ilya Kurdyukov saved 24 bytes.
 Thanks!
  - Peter Ferrie saved 5 bytes.
+Thanks!
+ - [An article][daa] by Sean Conner allowed me to save 2 bytes.
 Thanks!

 If a feature is strongly desirable, potential tradeoffs include: